 **Several small islands have been discovered to the south of Snogard Island.
-They are inhabited by a seemingly primitive and innocent tribe who are reluctant to allow outsiders land on their shores.
+They are inhabited by a seemingly primitive and innocent tribe who are reluctant to allow outsiders to land on their shores.
 These islands are approximately 2-3 days’ sail due south.
 There are signs that other more civilized cultures may have had contact with these tribes as well.
 Whenever your people have revealed “The Mark” to the natives of these other small islands, the natives cower in fear and hide their eyes.

 **Scholars have debated for centuries that those banished have been transported to an entirely different world than the one they lived on.
 No firm facts support this theory; however, the debate continues to this day.

-**Some foreign sailors have brought tales of a ship blackened by fire which holds a crew of skeletons and is captained by what appears to be some kind of undead creature.
+**Some of these foreign sailors have brought tales of a ship blackened by fire which holds a crew of skeletons and is captained by what appears to be some kind of undead creature.
 No one has ever been close enough to this burnt ship to discover any other useful information such as a name or masthead for the ship.